NREL/grapinator/docs/demo_queries.md

 }
 ```

-## Return all department managers and their employee information.
+## Return all department managers with their employee information.
 ```
 {
   department_managers {